TrackMan/Unity.Package.FigmaToUnity/Readme.md

 - [Common Utils 3.7.0](https://github.com/TrackMan/Unity.Package.CommonUtils)

 # Quick Start
 - Finish [Installing](#installing)
-- Open ~Samples folder
+- Open `~Samples` folder
-- Open Test.unity
+- Open `Test.unity`
-- Go to Figma GameObject
+- Go to `Figma` GameObject
-- In the Title, enter the title of your Figma document (ie dfeQabSU71CHXVqweameSF) from Figma website ([some templates](https://www.figma.com/community/files))
+- In the `Title`, enter the title of your Figma document (ie dfeQabSU71CHXVqweameSF) from Figma website ([some templates](https://www.figma.com/community/files))
-- Go to Test.cs and edit the UXML attribute to points to your Page/Elemen path
+- Go to `Test.cs` and edit the UXML attribute to points to your Page/Element path
-- Click Update UI & Images
+- Click `Update UI & Images`
-- Save the VisualAssetTree somewhere
+- Save the `VisualAssetTree` somewhere
-- Start playmode and enjoy!
+- Start `playmode` and enjoy!

 # Usage

-Working with this plugin is done through using Figma component inspector FigmaInspector. <br>
+Working with this plugin is done through using Figma component inspector FigmaInspector.
 In addition, components derived from the Element class should be created and added to the same GameObject hierarchy.
 These components serve a dual purpose: